thane98/Exalt/README.md

 }
 ```

-When you declare variables using this syntax, the compiler will place them in an index automatically.
+When you declare variables using this syntax, the com.thane98.compiler will place them in an index automatically.

 ### Arrays
 Exalt also provides limited support for arrays (separate from the array syntax mentioned in the previous section).
 The syntax for accessing arrays is similar to C. Here are some examples: